Children’s Normal Development Clinic Rotation

 The Normal Development Clinic is an outpatient clinic designed to meet the special post-discharge needs of infants cared for in the Parkland Memorial Hospital’s Special Care Nursery.
 Among its responsibilities, the clinic:

 As one of 15 sites in the Neonatal Research Network of the National Institute of Child Health and Human Development (NICHD), the clinic is involved in a broad range of national studies.
-It also participates in a national perinatal project with the UT Southwestern Department of Obstetrics.
+It also participates in a national perinatal project with the UT Southwestern Department of Obstetrics and Gynecology.

 During your rotation at the NDC, you will be able to observe normally developing infants and their teen parents.
 The clinic receives approximately 10-15 visits per day and 2,500 visits annually, involving a patient population of about 400 infants and their families.